 Thiago R. Oliveira

-I am a quantitative criminologist.
-With a background in sociology and social data science, I mostly draw on theories from sociology, social psychology, and social policy to investigate policing’s sometimes conflicting objectives of crime deterrence and public legitimacy.
-I am particularly interested in understanding the implications of confrontational proactive policing tactics, police use-of-force, and procedural justice policing to community trust, legal cynicism, and violence in large cities in the Global North and the Global South.
+I am particularly interested in understanding the implications of confrontational proactive policing tactics, police use-of-force, and procedural justice policing for public beliefs about the legitimacy of the law, legal cynicism, and neighbourhood violence, thus potentially contributing to reproduce social inequality.
 Most of my studies have focused on the cities of Chicago, London, and São Paulo.
-I study these topics from a quantitative social science approach, and mostly rely upon survey data, spatial data, and other kinds of data.
-I use methods from statistics, causal inference, and data science, and I am particularly interestered in longitudinal data analysis.
+I study these topics from a quantitative social science approach, and mostly rely upon longitudinal, survey, and spatial data.
+I use methods from econometrics, demography, and epidemiology, and I am particularly interested in longitudinal data analysis and causal inference.
 My work has appeared in venues such as the Journal of Quantitative Criminology, Journal of Experimental Criminology, Journal of Research in Crime and Delinquency, Law & Society Review, and the British Journal of Criminology.

 My chief research interests are primarily organised around the following topics: